MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/add-custom-controls-to-a-field-or-entity.md

    - **Step**.
 This represents the unit to increment or decrement when adding to or subtracting from  the current value.
 For example, for budget amount you can select 100 dollar increments\decrements.

    - **Hide Default Control**.
-Selecting this option hides the control so neither the control or the data is displayed in any of the clients that don't support the custom control.
+Selecting this option hides the component so neither the component or the data is displayed in any of the clients that don't support the custom component.

 8. Select **OK**, to close the Field Properties page.